 Reality or Fantasy

 For example, early on in our relationship, James shared a sexual memory from before our time together.
 Once while living in Toronto, he and his sex friend went on a date.
 On their way back home, the woman pulled him into an alleyway and started going down on him.
-I couldn’t get this image out of my head, and when I came out to him as a queer cuckquean several years later, my reaction to this memory was one of the first things I shared with him.
+I couldn’t get this image out of my head, and when I came out to him as a queer cuckquean several years later, sharing this memory became a staple during intimacy.

-James suggests sitting with your partner and expressing your initial turn-on.
-Was there a specific moment, experience, or image that triggered your cuckquean fantasy?
+Was there a specific moment, experience, or image that triggered your cuck fantasy?
 James also recommends being as specific as you can and paying attention to how you feel as you share these details.
 The cuck’s partner – also known as a Hot Husband, Hot Wife, or Hot Spouse – should actively listen, ask questions to clarify, and encourage their expression in that moment.
+Not everything will be figured out during the first conversation – nor the second or third!
+That’s okay.

 Coming Out to Your Partner